Handfish: Conservation status

 In 1996, the spotted handfish (Brachionichthys hirsutus) was the first marine fish to be listed as critically endangered in the IUCN Red List.
 With its only habitat in the Derwent River estuary and surrounds, it is threatened by the Northern Pacific seastar's invasion into southern Australian waters.
 The Northern Pacific seastar (Asterias amurensis), preys on not only the fish eggs, but also on the sea squirts (ascidians) that help to form the substrate that the fish spawn on.

 The cause of the decline in spotted handfish is unclear.
-Suggested causes may include disturbance of benthic communities and predation on egg masses by the introduced northern Pacific seastar, habitat modification through increased siltation, heavy metal contamination or urban effluent.
-The lack of a pelagic larval stage and low rates of dispersal may be responsible for their restricted distributions and may also have an impact on handfishes ability to recolonise areas where they once occurred.
+Suggested causes may include disturbance of benthic communities and predation on egg masses by the introduced northern Pacific seastar, habitat modification through increased siltation, heavy metal contamination, or urban effluent.
+The lack of a pelagic larval stage and low rates of dispersal may be responsible for their restricted distributions, and may also have an impact on their ability to recolonise areas where they once occurred.

 In March 2020, the smooth handfish (Sympterichthys unipennis) was declared extinct in the IUCN Red List.
 Once common enough to be one of the first fish to be described by European explorers of Australia, but not seen for well over a century, this is the first modern-day marine fish to be officially declared extinct.
-However, this was reversed in September 2021, as there is not sufficient data to confirm this status.
+However, this status was reversed in September 2021 and classified as Data Deficient, as survey data were insufficient to confirm that status.

 In October 2021, the endangered and very rare pink handfish (Brachiopsilus dianthus) was seen for the first time since 1999, in footage from a camera placed on the sea bed off Tasmania at a depth of 150 m.
-Prior to this sighting, it had been assumed that this species was confined to shallow waters.
+Prior to this sighting, this species was assumed to be confined to shallow waters.
 The discovery that it has a greater range than previously thought may give cause for optimism regarding its survival.